walshbr/data-for-the-rest-of-us/pages/week-3-description.md

 * [What are Metadata Standards?](https://www.dcc.ac.uk/guidance/briefing-papers/standards-watch-papers/what-are-metadata-standards)

 ## Plan

+* Introduction: Formats and Standards
+* Activity: Organizing
+* Activity: What is it?
+Who says?

+---
+## Introduction: Formats and Standards
+Slides go here

+---
+## Activity: Organizing

+* Metadata: have them describe something? a book?
+By hand?

+---
+## Activity: What is it?
+Who says?
+Standards
-Activity: How to describe data? (different groups describe the same thing and we compare?)
+(different groups describe the same thing and we compare?)

-* Formats
-    * CSV, TSV
-* Metadata and standards
-    * Activity: Netflix
-* Activity: working with Excel? something else?
+---
 ## Homework

+* Select a category of culture from your life and create a dataset from it.
+It should have at least 10 objects with five metadata categories.
+Bonus points for using an established metadata standard.
+Submit Friday by 9:00 AM.